danielbkim/danielbkim/README.md

 -------
 ### 🧑‍💻 Currently learning:
-A variety of different front-end frameworks (i.e. Bulma, Svelte, Gatsby) to focus on building a more engaging User Interface for my portfolio.
+A variety of different front-end frameworks to focus on building a more engaging User Interface for my portfolio.
 - Bulma
 - Svelte
 - Gatsby